napari/napari-release-tools/additional_notes/0.6.0/highlights.md

 During the 0.6.x series, if some plugin functionality is broken by the automatic conversion, you can turn off this conversion in the plugin preferences.
-However, the option to turn not convert npe1 plugins will be removed in 0.7.0, and npe1 plugins will *only* work through automatic conversion.
+However, the option to not convert npe1 plugins will be removed in 0.7.0, and npe1 plugins will *only* work through automatic conversion.
 We anticipate 0.7.0 will be released in the second half of 2025.

 If you encounter conversion issues in a plugin you rely on, please contact the plugin authors to encourage them to migrate their plugin to the npe2 system.

+For more details on this change and how it affects plugins, see the [detailed guide](adapted-plugin-guide).
 If you are a plugin author and your plugin is not yet npe2-compatible, please see our [npe2 migration guide](npe2-migration-guide), and, if you encounter any issues, get in touch in our [Plugins Zulip chat channel](https://napari.zulipchat.com/#narrow/channel/309872-plugins) or by coming to one of our [community meetings](meeting-schedule).